-This year’s Mental Health Awareness Week falls during unprecedented times.
-Isolation and uncertainty are causing anxiety and stress, and it will be even harder on those already struggling with their mental health.
+In these unusual times, isolation and uncertainty can cause anxiety and stress – and this can be even harder on those who are already struggling with their mental health.

 Knowing how important it is, we recently carried out a survey of over 16,200 UK professionals.
 Our findings showed that since lockdown was enforced wellbeing has fallen.
 Close to two thirds (61%) rated their wellbeing as positive before these restrictions were put in place – but only 35% said it was still positive since lockdown.